 The Stillness Of Motion : Changing Polar Landscapes

 The Stillness of Motion: Changing Polar Landscapes evokes a visceral experience of an Arctic and Antarctic that is both haunting and beautiful, distant yet intimate.
-Reflecting traditional non-dual perspectives of the Inuit, these photographs offer a re-imagining of the circumpolar regions in subjective and experiential terms.
-Instead of pitting Man against Nature in the dualistic language of conquest, this work highlights the truly inter-connected and inter-dependent nature of our relationship to this world and to these vast and barren places.
+These photographs offer a re-imagining of the circumpolar regions in non-dualistic, subjective and experiential terms: instead of pitting Man against Nature in the dualistic language of conquest, this work highlights the truly inter-connected and inter-dependent nature of our relationship to this world and to these vast and barren places.

 Read More

-This series can also be seen as a visual contemplation of the spatial-temporal concepts of motion and change as they act upon our polar spaces.
+At the same time, this series is a visual contemplation of the spatial-temporal concepts of motion and change as they act upon our polar spaces.
 The frequent use of motion blur evokes a sense of movement and impermanence that calls attention to the fragile and fleeting nature of these frozen lands, as well as to the motion that exists within all space, from atoms and celestial spheres to glaciers and tectonic plates.

 Image Specs: